Ostravská univerzita v Ostravě

 The Department of German Studies provides teaching for the Bachelor degree programmes of German for Business (full-time and „combined“ form, i.e. part-distance study) and German Language and Literature („double major“ type study, i.e. German in combination with another degree subject).

 The Department also offers a range of Master’s degree programmes: there is a programme training future teachers of German Language and Literature for Secondary Schools („double major“ type), as well as both „single major“ and „double major“ degrees in German Language and Literature; the „single major“ version is available as a full-time programme or a „combined“ programme.
-The Department also offers a Master’s degree in German for Translators and Interpreters.
+The Department also offers a Master’s degree in German for Translators.

 Graduates of the Master's degree programme can proceed to take „post-Master’s“ examinations at the Department of German Studies and are then awarded the PhDr. (post-Master’s) degree, or to take the full-time or „combined“ form of the doctoral degree programme and acquire the Ph.D. degree.